Samuel Aitken, Pharm.D., M.P.H., BCIDP

 Medical Intensive Care Unit Clinical Pharmacy Specialist

-In addition to patient care, Dr. Torbic is actively involved with student and resident training and is an advisor for the PGY1 Pharmacy Practice Residency Program at the Cleveland Clinic.
-She is also actively involved in research, which includes vasopressors, inhaled pulmonary vasodilators, and sedation/agitation in critically ill patients.
-Dr. Torbic is an active member of the American Society of Health-System Pharmacy and the local Cleveland chapter, the Ohio Chapter of the American College of Clinical Pharmacy, the Society of Critical Care Medicine, and serves on the accreditation and Clinical Pharmacist Practitioner education committees.
+In addition to patient care, Dr. Torbic is actively involved with student and resident training and is an advisor for the PGY1 Pharmacy Practice Residency Program at the Cleveland Clinic and an Assistant Professor of Medicine at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
+She is also actively involved in research, which includes vasopressors, inhaled pulmonary vasodilators, and sedation/agitation/delirium in critically ill patients.
+Dr. Torbic is an active member of the American Society of Health-System Pharmacy, the American College of Clinical Pharmacy and its local Ohio chapter, and the Society of Critical Care Medicine.